Alabama State Route 181: History

-Beach Route
+Beach route

 SR 181 is mainly known and used by locals (many from Mobile) as a route to the beaches at Gulf Shores and Orange Beach.
 This route provides a way to avoid the heavy tourist traffic along SR 59.
 SR 181 is used to connect to US 98 east and after crossing over the bridge at Weeks Bay turning south onto CR 49 at Magnolia Springs, Alabama.
 Proceeding south along CR 49 to CR 12, then left on CR 12 to CR 65 south, then a short distance south to CR 10 where a left turn will take the driver east to intersect SR 59 just north of the Gulf Shores city limits.
 This routing is mainly flat and straight through south Baldwin County farm country and the final segment crosses the Bon Secour River just west of SR 59.

 Topography

-SR 181 runs directly north to south with no curves for 16 of its 18-mile route.
+SR 181 runs directly north to south with no curves for 16 mi of its 18 mi route.
 It runs parallel to the Fish River which empties into the Mobile Bay via Weeks Bay.
 Most of the land along SR 181 is rural farmland but since being rechristened as a state route in the 1990s, it has become more heavily traveled and commercially and residentially developed.